febaisi/MovieSearch/README.md

 MovieSearch Project
 =============================================================================

-This project intends to cover some material design components and public librarys.
+This project intends to cover some material design components and public libraries.

 <br>
 Items covered: <br>